tswow/tswow-wiki-0.13/Introduction/7_CustomTrainer.md

 // Set the trainer class to necromancer NECROMANCY_TRAINER_HUMAN.Trainer.Class.set(NECROMANCER_CLASS.ID);

-// Need to disable gossip text to make trainer work for our new class NECROMANCY_TRAINER_HUMAN.GossipID.set(0);

 // Because of how Trainers work, trainer data is not copied over from the last creature NECROMANCY_TRAINER_HUMAN.Trainer.addSpell(
     // The spell ID to learn